 The allegations that Depp abused his former wife quickly became a claim that everyone wanted to know more about.
 Depp continues to state that Heard’s allegations are false, and he has not been proven guilty by any court of law.
 The $150 million suit will not be decided on until next spring.

 We have since seen Depp’s career take a dip due to the court case and the rippling effects that Heard’s allegations have caused.
-After U.K. tabloid The Sun wrote an article defaming Depp while calling him abusive, Depp sued the publication.
+After the U.K. tabloid The Sun wrote an article defaming Depp while calling him abusive, Depp sued the publication.
 The actor lost the battle with the tabloid as well as his appeal.
 Shortly after, Depp would lose two major roles.
-The Fantastic Beasts franchise helmed by Warner Bros. dropped the actor and recast him with Madds Mikkelson, and then Disney booted him from his iconic role of Jack Sparrow in the Pirates of the Caribbean franchise.
+The Fantastic Beasts franchise, helmed by Warner Bros., dropped the actor and recast him with Madds Mikkelson, and then Disney booted him from his iconic role of Jack Sparrow in the Pirates of the Caribbean franchise.
 Now, it seems another role that he played is being hidden from the world.

 The film Minamata, produced by MGM, was one that was getting ready to head into festival circuits as some deemed the film a potential Oscar contender.
 Helming the film’s lead role is Johnny Depp.
 However, as the drama surrounding Depp continues to rise, it seems MGM wants nothing to do with it.
 Andrew Levitas says MGM went out of their way to “bury” the movie in the US:

 “Despite an already successful global roll out, MGM had decided to “bury the film” (acquisitions head Mr. Sam Wollman’s words) because MGM was concerned about the possibility that the personal issues of an actor in the film could reflect negatively upon them and that from MGM’s perspective the victims and their families were secondary to this.”